 McKinney-Vento Homeless Assistance Act

 In an effort to strengthen education support for students who find themselves and their families in temporary homeless circumstances, the U.S. Federal Government has passed the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11431).
 The term "homeless children and youth" means individuals who lack a fixed, regular and adequate nighttime residence.
-This includes students living in:
+This includes students living:

-- Campgrounds or inadequate trailer homes
+- in a campground or inadequate trailer home

 Dispute Resolution Process

 Disputes about eligibility, enrollment, or school selection will be resolved through the OPSI Dispute Resolution Process.
 Students have a right to attend the school of their choice while a dispute over their enrollment or school selection is being resolved.
 To request information about the Dispute Resolution Process, please contact the district McKinney-Vento Liaison.